ianjum99/Unviersity-TimetablinG/README.md

 # University Timetable
 This application is based on a university timetable where an admin can schedule programmes, modules and activities.
+There is also a clash detection feature which will alert the user if any activties are overlapping and it will provide a quick fix solution.

  ## Group Members
  - Alfie Murphy